ori-systems/Robocycle_vibration/README.md

 📌 **A ROS-based Python script for playing rosbag files, extracting IMU data, and visualizing vibration magnitudes in real-time.**

 ## 🚀 Overview
 This repository contains a ROS package that automates the playback of rosbag files, extracts IMU (Inertial Measurement Unit) data, and visualizes acceleration magnitudes using Matplotlib.
-The script supports multiple bag file selection.
+The script supports multiple bag file playing.

 ## 🔥 Features
 - ✅ **Rosbag Playback** –  play multiple rosbag files sequentially from script autorun.